jkrauska/graceElectrical/memory-bank/progress.md

 4. **Enhanced Content Focus**:
    - Added emphasis on the battery selection process
    - Included more context about the motivation for the upgrade
+   - Added detailed component specifications and costs
+   - Created wiring reference guide for future maintenance and upgrades